 Much like any other research that begins online, shopping for mortgage rates online is all about taking advantage of multiple resources, and comparing your offers before making any decisions.

 “Shopping rates online is a quick and easy way to give you a rough idea of the rates you qualify for,” said James Surrey, founder of Review Home Warranties.
 “The keyword here is ‘rough,’ meaning it’s somewhat of a broad range.
 While shopping online is a good starting point, it fails to provide a more detailed evaluation of your eligibility.”

-By entering basic information like your name and credit score into third party sites such as LendingTree, or even to lender sites directly, you can begin to learn what mortgage rates you may qualify for.
+By entering basic information like your name and credit score into third party sites such as LendingTree, or even to lender sites directly, you can begin to learn what mortgage rates you may qualify for to set you on the path to buy a home.
 This is helpful for anyone in the early stages of shopping for a mortgage, but as Surrey said, these online quotes aren’t a guarantee that you’ll actually secure the same mortgage when you eventually apply.